Info icon

 01 Sign in to the AWS Management Console.

-02 Navigate to Amazon EC2 console at https://console.aws.amazon.com/ec2/.
+02 Navigate to Amazon EC2 console available at https://console.aws.amazon.com/ec2/.

-03 In the navigation panel, under Instances, choose Instances.
+03 In the left navigation panel, under Instances, choose Instances.

 04 Select the Amazon EC2 instance that you want to examine.

-05 Choose the Details tab from the console bottom panel to access the instance configuration details.
+05 Choose the Details tab from the console split panel to access the instance configuration information.

-06 In the Instance summary section, check the Instance type configuration attribute value to determine if the instance type is from the previous generation.
+06 In the Instance summary section, check the Instance type configuration attribute value to determine if the chosen instance type is from the previous generation.
 If the instance type is from the previous generation, the instance type configured for the selected Amazon EC2 instance should be upgraded to the latest generation.

 07 Repeat steps no. 4 – 6 for each Amazon EC2 instance available within the current AWS region.

-08 Change the AWS cloud region from the console navigation bar and repeat the audit process for other regions.
+08 Change the AWS cloud region from the console navigation bar and repeat the Audit process for other AWS regions.

 Using AWS CLI

-01 Run describe-instances command (OSX/Linux/UNIX) with custom query filters to list the IDs of the Amazon EC2 instances available in the selected AWS cloud region:
+01 Run describe-instances command (OSX/Linux/UNIX) with custom output filters to list the IDs of the Amazon EC2 instances provisioned in the selected AWS cloud region:

 aws ec2 describe-instances